 To visit a prisoner, you must be on their approved list (refer to Arranging a visit in the general information for prison visitors).
 Once you are on the list, you can visit at the times listed on Visitor Information brochure.

-The public can use the following email address for visits : firstname.lastname@example.org
+Professional and special visitors can use the following email address to book visits : firstname.lastname@example.org

 It is recommended that you phone the prison before you visit.

 Effective from 4 May 2017, a dress standard has been introduced at Port Phillip Prison for all persons, visiting prisoners at Port Phillip prison.